 Kerala is the perfect place to introduce your children to the slow-lane pleasures of India, far from the jam-packed cities and crowded streets.
 We recommend an immersive trip that takes in culture-rich Fort Kochi, pretty tea plantations, and the peaceful Keralan backwaters.
 Begin your trip in Kochi, where you can immediately start to soak up its cultural nuances.
 Watch fisherman haul in their catch using ancient Chinese fishing nets and watch a masked dance, that acts out some of Kerala’s oldest stories.

 Next get hands-on in the tea plantations, where after a tour, you’ll be able to pick and create your own tea.
-Parents and children alike love the vibe at inland Windermere River House with its expansive lawns and opportunities for culture immersion: have a curry lunch with a local family or try your hand at rubber tapping.
+For your next stop parents and children alike love the vibe at inland Windermere River House, on the banks of the Periyar River, with its expansive lawns and opportunities for culture immersion: have a curry lunch with a local family or try your hand at rubber tapping.